natescherer/OktaAdmin/README.md

 # OktaAdmin

-**NOTE: This module was never completed and I no longer work with Okta in my day-to-day.
-If anyone would like to take this over, please open an Issue.**

 A PowerShell module to simplify tasks for Okta admins.
 Designed to be similar to Active Directory/Azure PowerShell cmdlets.

 This module is unofficial and is neither developed nor supported by Okta.

+## Archive Note

+This repository is now archived, as I no longer work with Okta in my day-to-day life.
+Unfortunately, this module was never completed.
+If you would like to take this repository over, please reach out to me on LinkedIn or Twitter, both linked in my bio.
+Cheers!

 ## Getting Started